dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/dbt-sl.md

 <Card
-    title="Quickstart with the dbt Cloud Semantic Layer" body="Build and define metrics with MetricFlow, set up the dbt Semantic Layer, and query them using our first-class integrations." link="/guides/sl-snowflake-qs"
+    title="Quickstart with the dbt Cloud Semantic Layer" body="Build and define metrics, set up the dbt Semantic Layer, and query them using our first-class integrations." link="/guides/sl-snowflake-qs"
     icon="dbt-bit"/>